Aquaj/adventofcode-2022/README.md

   Collect stars by solving puzzles.
 Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants one star.
 Good luck!

-**These were not written as example of clean or efficient code** but are simply my attempts at finding the answers to each day's puzzle as quickly as possible.
+**These were not written as example of clean or efficient code** but are simply my attempts at finding the answers to each day's puzzle.
 Performance logging was added simply as a fun way to compare implementations with other competitors.

 ## Puzzles